mayawagon/mayawagon.github.io/worklog.md

 # Worklog (What exactly I do every day)

 ## 10/31/17
-- sent playbook draft with comments to TYTHE
+- Sent playbook draft with comments to TYTHE
-- meet with Cheila Cruz about technology training
+- Met with Cheila Cruz about technology training
+- Applied to join [The National Digital Inclusion Alliance](https://www.digitalinclusion.org/) for the Brooklyn Public Library

 ### to-do
 - read Red Hook proposal